jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 ![image](https://user-images.githubusercontent.com/52110065/201826977-369853d6-650e-4048-9e9a-6701e3d1621c.png)

-So, the main problems with trying tomcontrol it manually are setting your target temp doesn't work bc it fights with my stove's internal "set temp" that is set thru the front panel. when the room temp sensor reaches the user set value it shuts off to stove - a self contained system. there is no manual way to get around it and convert it to a manual operation. too many sensors, blowers, igniters, relays and safety issues to etc to deal with.
+So, the main problems with trying to control it manually are setting your target temp doesn't work bc it fights with my stove's internal "set temp" that is set thru the front panel. when the room temp sensor reaches the user set value it shuts off to stove - a self contained system. there is no manual way to get around it and convert it to a manual operation. too many sensors, blowers, igniters, relays and safety issues to etc to deal with.

 **Solution**
 - Flash ESPHome to the chip.